electronut/ElectronutLabs-bluey/README.md

 * Bluey's blue LED will start blinking in a 'timebomb' pattern, indicating that it is in DFU bootloader mode.
 Now you can press upload button in arduino IDE to program your code.

+* Bluey library for arduino is available [here](https://github.com/electronut/ElectronutLabs_Bluey_Arduino_Library).
+Download the zip file from github repository and extract the files to *Documents/Arduino/libraries* directory for Windows OS.

 ## Pin mapping

 ```